Gaius-Augustus/BRAKER/README.md

     AUGUSTUS within BRAKER can predict alternative splicing isoforms.
 Also the merge of the AUGUSTUS and GeneMark gene set by TSEBRA within BRAKER may result in additional isoforms for a single gene.
 The BUSCO duplicates usually come from alternative splicing isoforms, i.e. they are expected.

+-   *Augustus and/or etraining within BRAKER complain that the file `aug_cmdln_parameters.json` is missing.
+Even though I am using the latest Singularity container!*

+    BRAKER copies the AUGUSTUS_CONFIG_PATH folder to a writable location.
+In older versions of Augustus, that file was indeed not existing.
+If the local writable copy of a folder already exists, BRAKER will not re-copy it.
+Simply delete the old folder.
+(It is often `~/.augustus`, so you can simply do `rm -rf ~/.augustus`; the folder might be residing in $PWD if your home directory was not writable).

 Citing BRAKER and software called by BRAKER
 =============================================